 By the time he was in high school, Brandon Buckendorf, SLP-CCC was already helping his father at his private speech therapy practice.
 Like many children, he dreamed of following in his father’s footsteps and build a career helping others to speak and communicate.
 Dr. Bob Buckendorf had carved out a very successful career in both private practice and later as the Director of Speech Pathology at Oregon Health & Sciences University.

 Brandon began his SLP career in Oregon, completing his clinical fellowship at OHSU in an elite program called LEND (Leadership and Education in Neuro-developmental and related Disorders).
 The specialized training afforded him high quality and intensive training in many low incidence populations, like cleft palate, Autism Spectrum Disorder diagnostics, and feeding/swallowing.
 It was during that time that Brandon’s father related a desire to return to private practice and get back to helping children.
-Eventually, Brandon, his father, and Brandon’s wife (Also an SLP) opened up a private practice, Buckendorf Associates, LLC, which included Brandon’s mother as the office manager!
+Eventually, Brandon, his father, and Brandon’s wife (also an SLP) opened up a private practice, Buckendorf Associates, LLC, which included Brandon’s mother as the office manager!
 Their practice was truly a family affair.
-Brandon credits the eight years of being mentored directly by his father as one of the most impactful periods of his career to date.
+Brandon credits the eight years of being mentored directly by his father as one of the most impactful period of his career to date.

 In July of 2016, Brandon came to work at Supplemental Health Care in search of a supervisory position.
-His desire was to be in a position to train and mentor the next generation of SLP’s and other health care professionals.
+His desire was to be in a position to train and mentor the next generation of SLPs and other health care professionals.
 He has much wisdom and experience to impart on young clinicians, he knows that he can have a positive impact on their careers the way his father had on his own.
 He is currently working as an SLP supervisor in a large school district that has 11 clinicians supporting the students.
-He has been invaluable to the district and played an integral leadership role during an administration change that could have impacted the Special Education Department, if not for Brandon’s contributions.
+He has been invaluable to the district and played an integral leadership role during an administration change that could have impacted the special education department, if not for Brandon’s contributions.

 While Brandon is in more of an oversight role, he is still utilizing his skills and experiences to ensure that the clinicians feel supported and are utilizing him as a resource when they need assistance.
 One case, recently, involved a young man who had a severe lateral lisp, a very challenging disorder to treat.
 In conversations with the SLPA who was treating the student, Brandon sensed that she was having a difficult time.